 To set the aperture, once you have moved the mode dial to the A setting, aim the camera at your subject and turn the multi selector dial to change the aperture.
 The number of the f-stop will appear inside a yellow rectangle at the bottom center of the screen.
 The shutter speed chosen by the camera will show up also, to the left of the aperture, as seen in Figure 3-13.

-When you press the shutter button halfway, the camera will lock in the shutter speed it has selected.
+When you press the shutter button halfway, the camera will lock in the selected shutter speed.

 As I noted above, not all apertures are available at all times.
 In particular, the widest aperture, f/2.8, is available only when the lens is zoomed out to its wideangle setting (zoom lever moved toward the W).
-At the highest zoom levels, the widest aperture available is f/8.0.
+At the highest zoom levels, the widest aperture available is f/6.5.
 To see an illustration of this point, here is a quick test.
 Zoom the lens out by moving the zoom lever all the way to the left, toward the W. Then select Aperture Priority mode and choose an aperture of f/2.8 by turning the multi selector dial all the way to the left.
+Now zoom the lens in by moving the zoom lever to the right, toward the T. When you release the lever, the aperture displayed at the bottom of the screen will change to f/6.5.
+If you try to reset the aperture to f/2.8 after the zoom action is done, you will see that the lowest aperture number you can set is f/6.5, because that is the widest aperture available on the P950 at the telephoto zoom level.
+(The aperture will change back to f/2.8 if you move the zoom back to the wide-angle setting.)

 Figure 3-13.
-Shooting Screen in Aperture Priority Mode
+Aperture Value Displayed on Shooting Screen